mablic/algo_related_models/README.md

 Excel model:
 Moving average trading algorithm by using spv data from 2018-01-01 to 2018-12-31.
 Fast moving average is 10 days, slow moving average is 20 days.
 Demonstration of how the calculation works.

+3. Risk management:

+The risk calculation is based on the daily return of the stock's close price (today price - prior date price) / today price.

+This model includes risk management function.
+Convariance matrix calculation and Monte Carlos simulation.
+Both methods can return VaR ( Value at Risk) for user defined portfolios.

+The convariance matrix calculation takes the position of the user's portfolio and the convariance of the portfolio.
+The Monte Carlos simulation takes the Cholesky Decomposition matrix of the convariance with the random normal distribution.